Expert advice on director disqualification proceedings

 If you are a registered, shadow, or de facto director accused of Misfeasance while managing a company, you could find yourself subject to Director Disqualification Proceedings in accordance with the Company Directors Disqualification Act 1986.

-Director Disqualification Proceedings will commence and be based upon a claim that as the director of a company now in insolvency you committed a serious act of misconduct, and are therefore unfit to direct or manage the affairs of another company.
+Director Disqualification Proceedings will commence and be based upon a claim that as the director of a company now in insolvency you:

 Without a court's permission, a Disqualified Director cannot be involved in any aspect of a company or limited liability partnership, including its:

-Additionally, you will be personally liable for the losses of any business you're involved in while disqualified, and could face criminal prosecution.
+You will be personally liable for the losses of any business you're involved in while disqualified.
+Additionally, you could face criminal prosecution.

 Length of bans

-Depending on the severity of the misconduct, you could be banned from being a company director for anything between 2 and 15 years, which may detrimentally affect your long-term career.
+Depending on the severity of the misconduct, you could be banned from being a company director for anything between 2 and 15 years.
+Obviously, this may detrimentally affect your long-term career.
 In recent years, the government agency responsible for investigating wrongdoing by directors, the Insolvency Service, has targeted serious and serial offenders with tougher sentences.

 According to the agency's figures, the average monthly number of directors disqualified for 5 to 15 years rose steadily between 2010 and 2016 to 48.
 The increase is evidence of a clampdown by the Insolvency Service on directors who: